basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 {{< toc >}}

-## 1. The Motivation: Ship Features While Away From the Desk
+## 1. The Motivation: Ship Features the Moment Ideas Arrive

-Earlier this year I was bouncing between travel, conferences, and late-night ideas that would not wait.
+Earlier this year I noticed a pattern: I would get a new idea, feel an overwhelming urge to implement it right away, and then fight with whatever device I had nearby.
-I tried glossy remote IDEs again, including **Happy CLI** and a few browser-based editors, but every option either forced me through a third-party API or broke the moment commuter Wi-Fi dropped.
+I tried glossy remote IDEs again, including **Happy CLI** and a few browser-based editors, but every option either forced me through a third-party API or broke the moment the connection hiccupped.
-That friction is what pushed me toward a phone-first, self-hosted workflow.
+That friction is what pushed me toward a phone-first, self-hosted workflow that can keep up with my agentic-coding impulses.

 This post is based on the way I develop software today.
 Your mileage may vary, but if you also care about privacy, open tooling, and reproducible environments, I think there are useful pieces here.